ZhiShengYuan/GCJ_BACKUP/README.md

 ### This is not for...

 This is **NOT FOR** breaking any network firewall, and in fact it **CAN NOT** be used for that either.
-It's only used to improve resolve speed for Chinese domains, get the best CDN or geo-based results and so on, don't misunderstand it.
+It's only used to accelerate internet in mainland China such as improve DNS resolve speed for Chinese domains, get the best CDN or geo-based results and so on, please don't misunderstand it.

 ### Links